dozingpip/nether-create/README.md

 ## Modpack Info
 In case it was not clear, the end goal is to create a Nether portal.

-This is a small and goal-oriented skyblock modpack where a big focus is on Nether mob farming.
+This is a small, goal-oriented skyblock modpack where a big focus is on Nether mob farming.
 That and Piglin bartering is where all your resources will come from.
 No sitting around sifting gravel or working away at a cobble generator.
 There are even ways to craft certain spawn eggs! *See uses of turtle egg.*

 Create and Botania are your main ways to automate anything.
 No one-block solutions here.